DFRobot/DFRobot_BME680/README.md

 # BME680
-Provides an Arduino library for reading and interpreting Bosch BME680 data over I2C or SPI.
+Provides an Arduino library for reading and interpreting Bosch BME680 data over I2C over SPI.

 ## Table of Contents